freer4/elevuetor/elevuetor-js/README.md

 ## Connection object

-Using Axios and environment settings, the Elevuetor `Connection` object knows where and how to find the Mantle endpoints.
+Using Axios and environment settings, the Elevuetor `Connection` object knows where and how to find the server endpoints.
 This also includes some token handling for JWT authentication. **TODO** There is work being done to make this smarter, allowing authentication to be abstracted/passed in

 ## Session object